 - Keep a copy of the original, nonredacted document in its original format.
 It's a good idea to save a copy and rename it before redacting anything so you don't accidentally destroy your original document.

 - Select the Mark for Redaction tool from the Redaction Toolbar.
 A dialog box will remind you that your redactions will become permanent once the document is saved.

-- Highlight the text or images that you wish to redact by holding down your Ctrl key and dragging the cursor.
-The Mark for Redaction tool will also give you an option to redact an entire page or page range.
-Once the text or graphic has been covered, you can also double click on the redacted area to add a sticky note.
+- Highlight the text or images that you wish to redact by holding down your Control key and dragging the cursor.
+The Mark for Redaction tool also will give you an option to redact an entire page or page range.
+Once the text or graphic has been covered, you also will double-click on the redacted area to add a sticky note.

 - Review your final redactions.

 - Select Apply Redactions from the Redaction Toolbar.
 Again, a dialog box will remind you that these changes will become permanent once your document has been saved.
-You will want to add an "r" or some other indication to the redacted version's file name.
-Remember to keep the original document in its pristine format.
+Add an "r" or some other indication to the redacted version's file name.